Program

 Samrat Sikdar*; Kirk Swortzel

-• Trust is the technology: Applying Actor-Network Theory to knowledge exchange in
+• Trust is the Technology: Applying Actor-Network Theory for social inclusion in Ontario agriculture

 Melisa Luymes*